Board Approves Challenge of Act 372

 Update: On May 25, the CALS board of directors authorized a lawsuit in federal court challenging elements of Act 372.
 The lawsuit will include as co-plaintiffs a number of other parties, including the Fayetteville Public Library, bookstores, and several individuals.

-In the wake of the CALS board’s decision on April 27 to authorize the continued exploration of litigation options, I have received an outpouring of support.
-Some have offered to donate to a library fund to defray part of the cost of the litigation.
-If you are interested in donating to the legal fund to fight censorship and the suppression of ideas that animated the enactment of Act 372, please follow this link to the CALS Foundation site.
+If you are interested in contributing to the legal fund please follow this link to the CALS Foundation site.
 All donations made there will be used for the purpose of underwriting the costs of CALS in the pursuit of fighting censorship and protecting the freedom to read.
 If you cannot afford to donate, feel free to share the link with friends.

 Nate Coulter